Mehrdad93/Sentiment-classification-NB-XLNet/result/SOTA/README.md

 Finding a proper SOTA for sentiment classification task was the first step to be done.
 For that purpose, I have looked up the *NLP-progress* website and some other novel literatures in NLP area: http://nlpprogress.com/english/sentiment_analysis.html

-As you can see in the link above, **XLNet (Yang et al., 2019) model** shows promising results for both fine-grained as well as binary classification problems on all IMDb, Yelp, and SST datasets.
+As you can see in the link above, **[XLNet (Yang et al., 2019) model!](https://github.com/zihangdai/xlnet)** shows promising results for both fine-grained as well as binary classification problems on all IMDb, Yelp, and SST datasets.

 Here is another usefull document for comparing the accuracy of XLNet-base and -large models and other sota models such as BERT and RoBERTa: https://www.cs.princeton.edu/courses/archive/spring20/cos598C/lectures/lec5-pretraining2.pdf